AshleyF/BriefEmbedded/extras/Documents/README.md

 ## Brief VM

 The Brief VM is a stack machine executing single-byte instructions.
-There are some very beautiful stack machines in hardware, but since the mid-80s register machines have clearly dominated and stack machines have receded into virtual machines such as the JVM and the CLR.
+There are some very beautiful stack machines in hardware, but since the mid-80s register machines have clearly dominated and stack machines have receded into virtual machines such as the JVM, the CLR, the Ethereum VM (EVM) and the WebAssembly.

 ### Two Stacks and a Dictionary